arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 ### Future data contributors

-This module is an overview of CHOP's Project Template structure, all contributed data is aranged in this structure for archiving in Arcus.
+This module is an overview of CHOP's Project Template structure, all contributed data is arranged in this structure for archiving in Arcus.
 The Project Template is useful at all stages of research, we suggest implementing it as early as possible in your research as it provides a shared, documented framework for organizing a research effort.

 Arcus's Library Science team is happy to meet with researchers at all phases of research for research data management consultations and planning for future archival contributions.
 This includes early in your research project, as we can help set up a project template file directory structure for storing data and recommend metadata and organization best practices.
 In addition to this module, there are additional data management resources available on CHOP’s [Arcus resources page](https://www.research.chop.edu/applications/arcus/resources).